Lin-Buo-Ren/Flexible-Software-Installation-Specification/README.markdown

 * if not this would be
   * `./${RUNTIME_EXECUTABLE_PATH_RELATIVE}`

+#### RUNTIME_COMMANDLINE_ARGUMENTS

+An array of all command-line arguments, not including the base command.
+The first member starts from the first possible index number the language supports (for C it is `0`).

 ### PATH_TO_SOFTWARE_INSTALLATION_PREFIX_DIRECTORY.source(S.H.C. only)
 This is the setting file that configures PATH_TO_SOFTWARE_INSTALLATION_PREFIX_DIRECTORY, the relative path fraction to the software's installation prefix directory, it should be placed with the same directory with the executable files, to determine the installation prefix from that location.